FFW-Baudenbach/FE2_Monitoring/README.md

 ## Note

 The Tool is not generalized, all configurations (but secrets of course) are hardcoded.
+The timings can be configured as well or the defaults are used.

-It is designed to be as simple as possible for also not too experienced developers.
+The tool is designed to be as simple as possible for also not too experienced developers.